Chaibasa: Colleges and Higher / Technical Education

+Notes on Diversity and Mediums

+Education in Chaibasa spans both English-medium and vernacular (Hindi / local languages) institutions.
+This allows students from different linguistic and socioeconomic backgrounds to access schooling.

 Society (NGOs)

 Both the Indian Red Cross Society and Rotary International have their centers in the municipality.

 Economy

 Chaibasa is a district headquarters and constitutes all the Governmental offices of the district.
 Government Institutions are the chief employers of chaibasa.
 The cement manufacturer ACC Cement Works is situated in Jhinkpani, 18 km from Chaibasa, but relies on Chaibasa itself for daily needs.
 Substantial mining is done in the area by companies such as S.R.
 Rungta Group, Thakur Prasad Sao & Sons, Saha Brothers and Anil Khirwal.
 Many other small-scale steel manufacturing companies are situated in Chaibasa.
 Lfyd one of the biggest hyperlocal discovery startups of India founded by Satyajeet Patnayak & Dharam Chand Patnaik and currently backed by NASSCOM is registered from Chaibasa.

+Chaibasa is located approximately 8 km from Chaliyama, in the adjoining Saraikela Kharsawan district, where the integrated steel plant of Rungta Steel, the flagship company of Rungta Mines Limited, is situated.
+The steel plant occupies an area of about 933.44 acres and has proposed expansion plans covering an additional 449.09 acres, which would bring the total area to approximately 1,382.53 acres.

+The Chaliyama industrial area lies along the banks of the Kharkai River, which flows through the region.
+The S.R.
+Rungta Group is headquartered in Chaibasa Town.

 Chaibasa's proximity to Jamshedpur and Kolkata contributes to its small scale industrial scape.
 The most popular economic engines are mining, textiles and the service sector.

 Chaibasa not being directly on Howrah-Mumbai main line has hurt its economy quite a lot and all the railway jobs and related industries moved to Chakradharpur which is a smaller town near to it that lies on the main line.